SarvarKh/ofn-wiki/Orientation.md

 General reports have been created that enable management of food enterprises within this model.
 They can be viewed on screen or exported as a csv file.
 These include:
 * Orders and Distributors - general read out of order information, including customer details, products and distributors.
 Can be filtered in excel to do almost anything you want
-* Order Cycle Reports - Totals for a given date range of
+* Orders & Fulfillment Reports - Totals for a given date range of
   - Suppliers, Products
   - Suppliers - Totals for each Product to each Distributor
   - Distributors - Totals of Each Product from each Supplier